garbageplanet/frontend/README.md

 - [ ] load features into layer but do not re-create each layer after elements are added or removed (get_features.js)

 ### TODO
+- [ ] tags do not get saved to the db
+- [ ] build all sidebar views from templates
-- [ ] finalize the edit system (build the feature creation forms from templates)
+- [ ] finalize the edit system (build the forms from templates)
 - [ ] build the cleaned, join, play and confirm functions with a prototype
 - [ ] allow drawing shapes but hide the sidebar on draw:start and show it on draw:created